-Christine Hetzler RN BSN has over fifteen years experience in skin care, and non invasive skin rejuvenation techniques.
+Christine Hetzler RN BSN has over 20 years experience in skin care, and non invasive skin rejuvenation techniques.

 Her practice includes medical grade chemical peels that are customized for all skin types.
 She also offers Skinceuticals and La Roche Posay skin care products.

 In office epidermal peel are a non-invasive way to immediately resurface and improve the health of skin with no down time.

 Anyone who wants to combat aging, hyperpigmentation, or acne.
 Also beneficial for patients who intend to undergo a cosmetic procedure to the face and neck.